jondavis847/nadir/README.md

 Once the simulation is completed, you will see a message in the terminal and a results folder will appear in the directory that contains .csv files with the simulation output.

-To plot or animate results, install the NADIR command line interface. cd into the nadir crate and enter 'cargo install --path .' which will install the nadir cli on your machine and add it to the path.
+To plot or animate results, install the NADIR command line interface. cd into the 'nadir' crate and enter 'cargo install --path .' which will install the nadir cli on your machine and add it to the path.

-To plot, from the example's root directory enter 'nadir plot -r <sim name>' and follow the cli prompts
+To plot, from the example's root directory enter 'nadir plot -r (sim name)' and follow the cli prompts

-To animate the result in 3d, from the example's root directory enter 'nadir animate -r <sim name>.
+To animate the result in 3d, from the example's root directory enter 'nadir animate -r (sim name)'.
 Hit esc for animation options while in the window.